thoth-tech/documentation/docs/OnTrack/Numbas/SpikeOutcome-Scorm2004.md

 It is reccomended to build out the new endpoint needed in the PoC and then to implement a resume test functionality there

 prior to starting the build in Ontrack.
-The new Endpoint would be in addtion to the current Numbas API that streams the test.
+The new Endpoint would be in addition to the current Numbas API that streams the test.

 It would need a get and put functionlaity and would be making use of cmi.mode, cmi.suspend_data during both Commit and Terminate functions.

-We also need to move the intitaliztion of the Window object outside of the launch test in the front end Angualer code.
+We also need to move the intitaliztion of the Window object outside of the launch test in the front end Angular code.
-\*\*
-\*\*